Stock market today: Wall Street edges back from records as oil prices tumble

 NEW YORK (AP) — Wall Street is edging back from its records on Tuesday as the price of crude oil tumbles and technology stocks weaken.

-The S&P 500 was down 0.3% in midday trading, a day after setting an all-time high for the 46th time this year.
-The Dow Jones Industrial Average was down 77 points, or 0.2%, as of 11:30 a.m.
+The S&P 500 was down 0.4% in afternoon trading, a day after setting an all-time high for the 46th time this year.
+The Dow Jones Industrial Average was down 116 points, or 0.3%, as of 1:06 p.m.
 Eastern time, and the Nasdaq composite was 0.8% lower.

 Crude has weakened as China's flagging economic growth raises concerns about weaker-than-expected demand for oil.
 At the same time, worries have receded about Israel possibly attacking Iranian oil facilities as part of its retaliation against Iran's missile attack early this month.
 Iran is a major producer of crude, and a strike could upend its exports to China and elsewhere.